jisoohand/jisoohand.github.io/posts/wemademax-2026-growth-outlook.md

 ## Operating Loss in Context: Strategic Investment, Not Structural Weakness

 The KRW 48.7 billion operating loss warrants context.
-Wemade Max has been scaling its workforce and accelerating development pipelines across **five specialized studios** (Mad Engine, Wemade Connect, Wemade Next, One Way Ticket Studio, and Lightcon).
+Wemade Max has been scaling its workforce and accelerating development pipelines across **five specialized studios** (Madngine, Wemade Connect, Wemade Next, OneWay Ticket Studio, and Lightcon).
 This is a deliberate, front-loaded investment cycle — not a sign of deteriorating fundamentals.

 Historically, game companies that invest counter-cyclically in content development tend to outperform peers when titles reach commercialization.
 With multiple high-profile launches slated for 2026–2027, the current loss profile should be evaluated in the context of the company's multi-year roadmap.